Judy DeLorenzo, Connecticut Organic Garden Enthusiast and Plant-Based Foodie

-Place of Residence: Northwest Connecticut - Planting Zone 5
+Place of Residence: Northwest Connecticut, Planting Zone 5b

-Background and Personal History: Judy and her husband, Jamie, have been walking the organic gardening path together for over 35 years.
-They built their home, tilled their gardens, planted trees, and started their beloved family in a rural town that most people have never heard of.
+Background and Personal History: Judy and Jamie have been walking the organic gardening path together for over 35 years.
+They built their home, prepared gardens, planted trees and berry bushes, and started their beloved family in a rural town that most people have never heard of.

-After the three kids got older, Judy began to pursue her other love: holistic health.
-She completed a 3-year course in Transformational Energy Healing, studied homeopathy, earned a certificate from eCornell in Whole Foods, Plant-Based Nutrition, and is currently studying herbalism.
-Her approach as a holistic health practitioner is to carefully look at the complete picture and suggest solutions which promote the person’s innate ability to self-heal and maintain vibrant health.
+After the three kids got older, Judy began to pursue her other love, holistic health.
+She completed a 3-year course in Transformational Energy Healing, studied homeopathy, earned a certificate from eCornell in Whole Foods Plant-Based Nutrition, and studied herbalism.
+Eventually the kids flew out of the nest and a few years later Judy’s 90-year-old mother moved in.

 Judy lives her life with a deep understanding that “we are what we eat” and must treat our bodies with respect by eating pure, whole, super nutritious foods.
-For more than 35 years Judy has carefully stocked her pantry with only clean and nourishing foods, cooked meals from scratch, and put up the annual harvest so that homegrown food is available year round.
+She carefully stocks the pantry with only clean and nourishing ingredients, cooks meals from scratch, and puts up the annual harvest so that homegrown food is available year round.
 She’s full of recipes and inspiration to help one transition to a healthier way of eating.

-Other Fun Facts: Now that Jamie is semi-retired, he continues to expand his multiple vegetable gardens each growing season even though they’re empty nesters.
-He tells Judy it’s her fault, because she became a vegan a few years back.
-(But everyone knows it’s because he’s a micro-farmer gone wild!)
-Playing in the dirt is how Jamie relaxes and what makes him feel good - just as playing in the kitchen brings Judy joy.
+Other Fun Facts: Jamie is semi-retired and grows huge vegetable gardens even though they’re empty nesters.
+He tells Judy it’s her fault because she eats plant-based, but everyone knows it’s because he’s an organic micro-farmer gone wild!
+Playing in the dirt is how Jamie relaxes and what makes him feel good, just as playing in the kitchen brings Judy joy.